 ___ Complete Activities

-- Fill-in the last column to help identify some of the reasons you have decided to be a volunteer mentor with ChalleNGe.
-Reflecting on and identifying your reasons now will help you maintain your focus throughout your time as a mentor.
-Come back and review what you have listed, when you need a reminder of why you choose to volunteer as a youth mentor.
+- Continuing the activity from Training Module 3, fill-in the last column with your own reasons about why you decided to become a volunteer mentor with ChalleNGe.
+Reflecting on and identifying your reasons now will help you maintain your focus throughout your time as a Mentor.
+Come back and review what you have listed, when you need a reminder of why you choose to volunteer as a youth Mentor.